PRAVEENKUMAR2003/ECN_ABE/tcp.rst

     {
       ClassicEcn,  //!< ECN functionality as described in RFC 3168.
       DctcpEcn,    //!< ECN functionality as described in RFC 8257.
 Note: this mode is specific to DCTCP.
+      AbeEcn,      //!< ECN functionality as described in RFC 8511.
     } EcnMode_t;

 The following are some important ECN parameters::